NASA-Openscapes/2021-Cloud-Hackathon/logistics/index.md

 * What happens to my work on 2i2c after the 3 months?
     * Code: push to your own Github repo
     * Data and analysis outputs - working on S3 solution
 * From Clinic chapter: “This section is a step-by-step guide to set up git on your [2i2c instance](https://nasa-openscapes.github.io/2021-Cloud-Hackathon/clinic/openscapes.2i2c.cloud) and configure git to use your [github.com](https://github.com/) account for managing your repositories hosted on [github.com](https://github.com/).”
+We are also looking into using Git Extension.

 ### Zoom teleconference